harsh-ps-2003/pikachu/README.md

 Clears predecessor reference when node is unreachable Triggers immediate stabilization to repair the ring Logs all failure events for debugging

+Channel Ownership: We now create two separate channels:
+One for processing received data (tx, rx)
+Another for the handoff operation (handoff_tx, handoff_rx) MutexGuard Handling: We now acquire the storage lock once at the beginning of the processing task, rather than for each key-value pair.
+Task Management: We store the spawned task handle in process_task and await its completion before returning.

+gRPC handoff -> rx_grpc -> forward_task -> tx_process -> rx_process -> storage

 1. Recursive Lookup
 How It Works